github/docs/content/get-started/onboarding/getting-started-with-github-team.md

 You can view whether your organization members have two-factor authentication enabled and choose to require two-factor authentication in your organization.
 For more information, see "[Requiring two-factor authentication in your organization](/organizations/keeping-your-organization-secure/requiring-two-factor-authentication-in-your-organization)."

 ### 2. Configuring security features for your organization
 You can use a variety of GitHub security features, including security policies, dependency graphs, secret scanning and Dependabot security and version updates, to keep your organization secure.
-For more information, see "[Securing your organization](/code-security/getting-started/securing-your-organization)."
+For more information, see "[Securing your organization](/code-security/getting-started/securing-your-organization)" and "[Managing security and analysis settings for your organization](/organizations/keeping-your-organization-secure/managing-security-and-analysis-settings-for-your-organization)."

 Some security features are only available for public repositories, and for private repositories owned by organizations with an Advanced Security license.
 For more information, see "[About GitHub Advanced Security](/get-started/learning-about-github/about-github-advanced-security)."
 ### 3. Reviewing your organization's audit log and integrations